Born2Code-2017/CircoloLetterario/README.md

 ## Usage

-The web app allows libraries to manages the events they host and the participants
+The web app allows libraries to manages the events they host and the participants.

+Credentials are:
+  Username: sandra.green@email.com
+  Password: sandra

 ## Credits